-Twin Builder couples with ANSYS' physics-based simulation technology to bring the detail of 3D into the systems context.
-Reduced-Order Modeling (ROM) capabilities generate accurate and efficient system-level models from detailed 3D physics simulations.
-Twin Builder uses ROMs produced by ANSYS structural, fluids, electromagnetics and semiconductor products to model mechanical assemblies; electromagnetic actuators and machines; circuit and cable parasitics; thermal networks; and signal integrity.
-Cosimulation with 3D physics solvers preserves the full accuracy of FEA and CFD for modeling fluid components and flow networks, rigid and flexible-body mechanical assemblies, and electric machines and actuators.
+Twin Builder couples with ANSYS' physics-based simulation technology to bring the detail of 3D simulations, as reduced order models (ROMs), into the systems context to generate accurate and efficient system-level models.
+Twin Builder uses ROMs produced from ANSYS structural, fluids, electromagnetics and semiconductor products to model mechanical assemblies; electromagnetic actuators and machines; circuit and cable parasitics; thermal networks; and signal integrity.
+3D ROMs can be created in Workbench and imported into Twin Builder.
+ROMs can also be imported from a variety of third-party tools, such as optiSLang.
+Co-simulation with 3D physics solvers preserves the full accuracy of FEA and CFD for modeling fluid components and flow networks, rigid and flexible-body mechanical assemblies, and electric machines and actuators.

 Embedded Software Integration